elifesciences-publications/Booth_etal_2019/ReadMe.txt

+### This code is associated with the paper from Booth et al., "Self-sperm induce resistance to the detrimental effects of sexual encounters with males in hermaphroditic nematodes". eLife, 2019. http://dx.doi.org/10.7554/eLife.46418

 These scripts were used to analyze the RNA-seq data for the manuscript "Self-sperm induce resistance to the detrimental effects of sexual encounters with males in hermaphroditic nematodes"

 A description of the naming scheme for the data: